Two models of double descent for weak features

 \section{Introduction}

-The ``double descent'' risk curve was proposed by \citet*{belkin2018reconciling} to qualitatively describe the out-of-sample prediction performance of several variably-parameterized machine learning models.
-This risk curve reconciles the classical bias-variance trade-off with the behavior of predictive models that interpolate training data, as observed for several model families (including neural networks) in a wide variety of applications~\citep{bos1998dynamics,advani2017high,spigler2018jamming,belkin2018reconciling}.
+The ``double descent'' risk curve was proposed by \citet*{belkin2019reconciling} as a general way to qualitatively describe the out-of-sample prediction performance of variably-parameterized machine learning models.
+This risk curve reconciles the classical bias-variance trade-off with the behavior of predictive models that interpolate training data, as observed for several model families (including neural networks) in a wide variety of applications (see Section~\ref{sec:related} for references).
 In these studies, a predictive model with $p$ parameters is fit to a training sample of size $n$, and the test risk (i.e., out-of-sample error) is examined as a function of $p$.
-When $p$ is below the sample size $n$, the test risk is governed by the usual bias-variance decomposition.
-As $p$ is increased towards $n$, the training risk (i.e., in-sample error) is driven to zero, but the test risk shoots up towards infinity.
+When $p$ is below the sample size $n$ (for regression or binary classification), the test risk is governed by the usual bias-variance decomposition.
+As $p$ is increased towards $n$, the training risk (i.e., in-sample error) is driven to zero, but the test risk shoots up, sometimes toward infinity.
 The classical bias-variance analysis identifies a ``sweet spot'' value of $p \in [0,n]$ at which the bias and variance are balanced to achieve low test risk.
-However, as $p$ grows beyond $n$, the test risk again decreases, provided that the model is fit using a suitable inductive bias (e.g., least norm solution).
-In many (but not all) cases, the limiting risk as $p \to \infty$ is lower than what is achieved at the ``sweet spot'' value of $p$.
+However, in the ``modern regime'', as $p$ grows beyond $n$, the training risk remains zero, but the test risk decreases again, even when fitting noisy data, provided that the model is fit using a suitable inductive bias (e.g., least norm solution).
+In many (but not all) cases from~\citep{belkin2019reconciling}, the limiting risk as $p \to \infty$ is lower than what is achieved at the ``sweet spot'' value of $p$.